-" Greg outlined that the applications are being assessed from a cost and technical perspective.
-They will be set against the coal supply tenders and what the local suppliers can offer.
+Series of the set against the coal supply tenders and what the local suppliers can offer.
 Energy Australia will choose what is the best and most efficient way for a significant period of time.

 CCC member: Asked what the overall average amount of coal needed for the power station is.